samsquire/mazzle/docs/index.md

 ARTIFACT_PATH is a path that you should save an archive of parts of your working directory to be `require`d from another pipeline.

-Each time `devops-pipeline` runs a pipeline, it passes outputs of all downstream variables to to your pipeline command as environment variables.
+Each time `devops-pipeline` runs a pipeline, it passes outputs of all upstream variables to to your pipeline command as environment variables.

 # depending on artifacts